metal-stack/metalctl/docs/metalctl_network_create.md

 ### Options

 ```
-      --annotation strings            add initial annotation, must be in the form of key=value, can be given multiple times to add multiple annotations, e.g. --annotation key=value --annotation foo=bar
   -d, --description string             description of the network to create. [optional]
-      --destinationprefixes strings   destination prefixes in this network.
+      --destination-prefixes strings   destination prefixes in this network.
+  -f, --file string                    filename of the create or update request in yaml format, or - for stdin.

+                                       Example:
+                                       $ metalctl network describe network-1 -o yaml > network.yaml
+                                       $ vi network.yaml
+                                       $ # either via stdin
+                                       $ cat network.yaml | metalctl network create -f -
+                                       $ # or via file
+                                       $ metalctl network create -f network.yaml

   -h, --help                           help for create
       --id string                      id of the network to create. [optional]
+      --labels strings                 add initial labels, must be in the form of key=value, use it like: --labels "key1=value1,key2=value2".
   -n, --name string                    name of the network to create. [optional]
       --nat                            set nat flag of network, if set to true, traffic from this network will be natted.
   -p, --partition string               partition where this network should exist.
       --prefixes strings               prefixes in this network.
-      --primary                       set primary flag of network, if set to true, this network is used to start machines there.
+      --privatesuper                   set private super flag of network, if set to true, this network is used to start machines there.
+      --project string                 project of the network to create. [optional]
       --underlay                       set underlay flag of network, if set to true, this is used to transport underlay network traffic
       --vrf int                        vrf of this network
       --vrfshared                      vrf shared allows multiple networks to share a vrf
 ```

 ### Options inherited from parent commands

 ```
-      --apitoken string        api token to authenticate.
-Can be specified with METALCTL_APITOKEN environment variable.
+      --api-token string       api token to authenticate.
+Can be specified with METALCTL_API_TOKEN environment variable.
+      --api-url string         api server address.
+Can be specified with METALCTL_API_URL environment variable.
   -c, --config string          alternative config file path, (default is ~/.metalctl/config.yaml).
                                Example config.yaml: